 There are usually at least two or three carries, but there is always at least one mandatory portage in there – you must get out at the right spot above “Eye Of The Needle” (aka, “Inner Earth”).
 It is easy to miss this exit point and drop past the point-of-no-return.
 Most boaters, at most flows, carry “Gravity Cavity” and “Gorilla North” as well.

 The float is along an incredibly beautiful shallow creek that meanders its way through lush vegetation.
 It is best paddled in the fall or spring, or after a significant rainfall.
-This section is a 5.5 mile float with minor ripples.
+There are several sections to float between New Castle and Eagle Rock.

-Wilderness Adventure at Eagle Landing is located at the take out for this run and allows parking.
-They can also provide canoe, kayak, or tube rentals and provide shuttle service.
+Wilderness Adventure at Eagle Landing an outfitter located along Craig Creek, can provide water level updates, canoe, kayak, or tube rentals, camping and cabin rentals, and even provide shuttle service.